jupyterhub/action-major-minor-tag-calculator/README.md

 ## Recommended input parameters

+By default this action works with Git tags.
+It will fetch tags from the current repository, and if this action is triggered by a tag push it will autodetect the current tag.

 - `githubToken`: The GitHub token, required so this action can fetch tags using the GitHub API.
 If this parameter is not set then `defaultTag` (if set) or an empty list will be returned.

+You can use this action with non-Git tags by explicitly providing the list of existing tags, and the current (new) tag.
+In this case you should omit `githubToken` as no GitHub API calls are required.

+- `tagList`: List of existing tags as a JSON array, provide this if you aren't processing Git tags, e.g. `["1.2.3-0", "1.2.3-1"]`
+- `currentTag`: The current (new) tag, e.g. `"1.2.4-0"`

 ## Optional input parameters